Mechanical Engineering (MENG)

 Graduate Teaching Assistantships

 Several GTA positions are available in the state-supported budget of the department.
 These are awarded to qualified and deserving students to assist the faculty in its teaching responsibilities.
 The UMBC Graduate School establishes the policies on the qualifications for level of support, the amount to be paid and the benefits that accompany the appointment.
 The department assigns the responsibilities the GTA must assume.
-More specifically, for the academic year 2006-07, the minimum stipend for a doctoral student awarded a GTA was $14,350.
-In addition to this stipend, the student receives remission of tuition for a maximum of 10 credits each semester, fall and spring, plus health benefits.
-In return for this assistantship, the GTA is expected to provide the equivalent of 20 hours per week from August 17 to June 15 of curriculum- related services to the department.
+A doctoral student awarded a GTA will receive a stipend, remission of tuition for a maximum of 10 credits each semester, fall and spring, plus health benefits.
+In return for this assistantship, the GTA is expected to provide the equivalent of 20 hours per week of curriculum- related services to the department.
 The GTA may be assigned to lead in recitation and discussion periods, assist in laboratory courses, grade papers and reports for courses and other services required by the department to accomplish its teaching responsibilities.
 GTAís are expected to participate in at least one credit hour of dissertation research each semester (ENME 799 or ENME 899) under the supervision of their advisor.

 Graduate Research Assistantships